Major Controversies Surrounding Thomas Massie: A Detailed Timeline

 2020: Massie votes against the Uyghur Forced Labor Prevention Act

-In 2020, Thomas Massie was one of only three House members to vote against the Uyghur Forced Labor Prevention Act.
+In 2020, Massie was one of only three House members to vote against the Uyghur Forced Labor Prevention Act.

 June 27, 2021: Sued Nancy Pelosi over mask fines

-July 2021: Voted Against the ALLIES Act
+July 2021: Voted Against ALLIES Act

 In September 2021, Thomas Massie was the only Republican to vote against $1 billion of funding for Israel's Iron Dome missile defense system.